Get insider access

 3. Best Mid-Range Curved Gaming Monitor

 If you find the Dell Alienware AW3423DWF too much out of your price range, consider getting a mid-range option like the Gigabyte M32UC.
-It's different from the Dell because it has less horizontal screen space and a 32-inch, 4k display, so it's a cheaper alternative to the Dell Alienware AW3225QF.
+It's different from the Dell because it isn't an ultrawide and its 4k, 32-inch screen makes it more of a cheaper alternative to the Dell Alienware AW3225QF.
 However, it has worse picture quality than both Dell monitors as it doesn't have an OLED display or even a local dimming feature, so blacks look gray in dark rooms, and colors aren't as vivid.
 Another downside is that it has worse motion handling, with more smearing with fast-moving objects, but its response time is still fast enough for most gamers.
-It also has a backlight strobing feature to reduce persistence blur, and it works at the same time as VRR, which not all monitors can do.

-Images are more detailed and sharper because it has a higher resolution than the AW3423DWF.
+On the plus side, it has a backlight strobing feature to reduce persistence blur, and it works at the same time as VRR, which not all monitors can do.
 Another advantage of this monitor over the AW3423DWF is its HDMI 2.1 bandwidth, so it can fully take advantage of the PS5 and Xbox Series X|S. In addition to being great for console gaming, it also has a 160Hz refresh rate that's great for PC gaming.

 See our review

-4. Best Lower Mid-Range Curved Gaming Monitor
+4. Best Budget Curved Gaming Monitor

 See our review

-5. Best Budget Curved Gaming Monitor
+5. Best Cheap Curved Gaming Monitor

 See our review